IvanC987/SimpleLLaMA/README.md

 ---

-## Development Status

-This project/readme as a whole is currently under **active development**.
-Certain parts, like documentation and RLHF modules, are still being finalized, with expected completion around **[Late November, 2025]**.
-While the pretraining and SFT stages is mostly complete and functional, certain components (e.g., RLHF implementation, extended benchmarks) remains WIP.

-Feel free to explore, test, and contribute, but please note that the repository may change significantly before its final release.

----

 ## Overview

 **SimpleLLaMA** is a comprehensive project designed to demystify the lifecycle of LLM development, starting from raw data to a functioning aligned model.